2C-I

 2C-I, also known as 4-iodo-2,5-dimethoxyphenethylamine, is a psychedelic drug of the phenethylamine and 2C families.
 It is taken orally.

 2C-I was first synthesized and described by Alexander Shulgin in 1977 and was described in further detail in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).
 The drug is used recreationally.
 2C-I is sometimes confused with other related psychedelic drugs such as 25I-NBOMe (NBOMe-2C-I), nicknamed "Smiles" and "N-bomb" in the media.

 Use and effects

-According to Alexander Shulgin in his book PiHKAL (Phenethylamines I Have Known and Loved), 2C-I has a dose range of 14 to 22 mg orally and a duration of 6 to 10 hours.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists 2C-I's dose as 14 to 22 mg orally and its duration as 6 to 10 hours.
 Its onset is within 40 minutes and peak effects occur after about 2 hours.
-In addition to oral administration, 2C-I may also be insufflated.
+2C-I is reported to be administered orally or via insufflation, as documented by the U.S. Drug Enforcement Administration.
 The effects of 2C-I have been reported to include color enhancement, psychedelic visuals, emotional enhancement, limited insights, increased energy, enhanced conversation and honesty, improved mood, and sensual immersion.
 The sensual effects of 2C-I were described as different from and possibly less than those of 2C-B.